The table below provides the list of service-related commands and their descriptions:

 Use the following credentials to login to the Ambari server in EPAM Cloud regions:

-To login to the Ambari Server hosted in AWS, please, use the 'ec2-user' login and the SSH key you specified at service start.
+To login to the Ambari Server hosted in AWS, please, use the 'centos' login and the SSH key you specified at service start.

 However, there is no information on the server until the Ambari cluster resources are up and running.
 After the or2-ambari-cluster command execution,